aspose-zip/Aspose.ZIP-for-.NET/README.md

 # Aspose.ZIP for .NET

-[Aspose.ZIP for .NET](https://products.aspose.com/zip/net) is a flexible documents compression and archive manipulation API for standard zip format.
-API enables .NET applications to achieve files compression/decompression, archiving files as well as folders and encryption of archives.
-It provides protection via user-defined passwords and traditional encryption using ZipCrypto or AES encryption such as AES128, 192 and AES256.
+[Aspose.ZIP for .NET](https://products.aspose.com/zip/net) class library allows your .NET applications to compress/decompress files and folders without getting into the complexity of coding new compression algorithms or understanding the existing ones.
+Enable your programs to work with a vast range of features, such as, creating archives, saving archives, archive extraction, encrypting/decrypting archives, compressing single or multiple files as well as directory contents.
+It also allows you to apply security to your archived and compressed files and folders via password using ZipCrypto or AES (128, 192, 256) encryption or mixed encryption.

 This repository contains [Demos](Demos) and [Examples](Examples) projects for Aspose.ZIP for .NET to help you learn and write your own applications.